 The Credit Support Document entered into by Party A and Party B attached to this Agreement.

-With respect to Party B, Guaranty by Enron Corp. entered into effective as of October 29, 2001, in favor of Party A as beneficiary, a copy of which is attached hereto.
+With respect to Party B, Guaranty by Enron Corp. entered into on October 29, 2001, in favor of Party A as beneficiary, a copy of which is attached hereto.

 Credit Support Provider.